wonsunahn/CS1622_Fall2024/projects/3/README.md

 uses to declarations using the symbol table.
 Note that there can be multiple declarations of symbols within the same name, but within different scopes of the program.
 Your job is to find the correct symbol to bind to on each use.
 The **LookUp** function is going to prove crucial for this purpose.
-It searchs the stack of all currently active scopes in reverse order to find the symbol to bind to.
+It searches the stack of all currently active scopes in reverse order to find the symbol to bind to.